MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. Copy the value of the key into Clipboard.

-1. In the SSH session to i20-db-1, open the file **/root/.ssh/authorized\_keys** in the vi editor by running:
+1. In the SSH session to i20-db-1, create the file **/root/.ssh/authorized\_keys** in the vi editor by running:

     ```
     vi /root/.ssh/authorized_keys
     ```

-1. In the editor window, paste the key you generated on i20-db-0 starting from a new line.
+1. In the vi editor, paste the key you generated on i20-db-0.

 1. Save the changes and close the editor.

 1. In the SSH session to i20-db-1, generate passphrase-less SSH key by running:

     ```
-    ssh-keygen -t rsa
+    ssh-keygen
     ```

 1. When prompted, press **Enter** three times and then display the key by running: